You are here

 Host Template: Cloud - Azure - Linux VMs

 Azure Linux VMs allow you to monitor various performance metrics for Linux virtual machines, these include metrics for Logical Disk, Memory, Processor, System and Heartbeat.
-If installed, This Host Template will provide a set of metrics for Linux VMs.

 How does This Host Template differ from OS - Unix Base?

 Using OS - Unix Base requires the installation of an Opsview Agent for Linux on the target VM - this may be computationally heavy and intrusive for use with small VMs or highly dynamic environments, or where Microsoft solutions are preferred.
-However, OS - Unix Base does not require Azure administrator permissions, only the ability to launch and configure a VM with internet connectivity and adjust security groups to let the agent communicate with the Opsview Master.

 What does This Host Template offer above Azure - Virtual Machines?

-The Azure - Virtual Machines Host Template offers the ability to track VM read/write operations, network traffic in and out, and CPU load.
-These metrics are gathered via Azure API calls using an administrator defined "Application" or "Service Principal".
 This Host Template complements Azure - Virtual Machines by offering extended metrics including memory utilization, memory swap space utilization, processor time, disk space, heartbeats, and restart/shutdown history.
-This requires the additional use a Microsoft-approved, open source log analytics agent, called the Log Analytics VM Extension, which Azure can auto-install on your target VM when you enable Azure Log Analytics.
+This requires the additional use of a Microsoft-approved, open source Azure Monitor Agent, which Azure can auto-install on your target VM when enabled (see Instructions: Setup Azure Monitor Logs).

 This Host Template allows you to monitor the performance metrics for Linux virtual machines - in particular memory utilization, memory swap space utilization, processor time, disk space, heartbeats, and restart/shutdown history.